Information for Educators

 - removes the constraints of cost and management time that the traditional internship model put on employers, thus opening the doors to thousands of students who might want to serve an internship.

-Most importantly, we put the burden for securing internship Sponsors (business people who agree to ‘manage’ an intern) on the student, and in doing so, we shifted the emphasis from learning during the internship itself to learning during the process of acquiring the internship.
+Most importantly, we put the burden for securing internship Hosts (business people who agree to ‘manage’ an intern) on the student, and in doing so, we shifted the emphasis from learning during the internship itself to learning during the process of acquiring the internship.

 That acquisition process puts demands on the student that go light years beyond the old internship or job application/interview scenario.
 Not at all coincidentally, our internship model exactly mirrors the hiring/work practices that are on the rise today and will be the norm in tomorrow’s Gig Economy.
 Learn More.